yamamushi/theasciiproject/README.txt

 =================

 Please bear with us as we get our feet on the ground.
 This repo will likely be out of date for the time being.

+Visitors should refer to http://www.theasciiproject.com for more information, though at the time of writing this document that website is (very much) out of date.

+The goal of "The ASCII Project" is to develop a Unicode-based MMORPG, based on a persistent world driven by a player-run economy.

+The interface will resemble existing rogue-like projects, such as Dwarf Fortress and Nethack, with the heavy use of a text based interface - thus allowing for more development time to focus on engine features without the constant overhead of interfacing with a heavy (3D) graphics front end.

+It's difficult to assign the project to a specific genre, as the "Tech" research portion of the engine allows for the game world to move forward from a fantasy based game into a sci-fi based game as (much) time progresses.
+However for the purposes of describing the initial state of the game world, "Fantasy-Based" will suffice.

+Players will be able to form relationships with each other as well as NPCs to establish tribes, villages, cities and perhaps even entire nations.
+All of this will be driven by a server-side "Relationship Engine", allowing for evolving NPC relationships without requiring player interaction.

+The relationship "level" between characters and NPCs will be used to determine procedural generation parameters for the evolving state of the game world.
+For instance, an NPC who is enemies with a given alliance may be more willing to assist players with an attack or may even pursue an attack on their own without player interaction being necessary.

+The server-side code is to remain closed source until further notice, however an API will be published allowing for the development of open source clients.
+This will allow for clients to be written in several languages, facilitating a portable interface without the need for developers to worry about the internals of the server-side engine.